-- RG 121.98 You may need to consider various laws imposing taxation obligations.
-The taxation legislation is administered by the Australian Tax Office (ATO).
-For more information, go to www.ato.gov.au. - RG 121.99 There may also be industry standards you wish to voluntarily adopt in relation to your financial services business in Australia.
+- RG 121.96 You may need to consider various laws imposing taxation obligations.
+The taxation legislation is administered by the Australian Tax Office. - RG 121.97 There may also be industry standards you wish to voluntarily adopt in relation to your financial services business in Australia.